Parent Universities

 Take this class if:

-• You prefer a partial online format
+• You prefer online virutal attendance format

-This online class covers:
+This virtual class covers:

 • Effects of conflict on children’s behavior and brain development